Undergraduate Research Award

-- All awardees must provide a short biography (100-200 words) and a picture (if possible) within two weeks of notification.
-Please send your bio and picture to the MSA Award Coordinator.
-The biographies will be published in Inoculum.
+- All awardees must provide a short biography (100-200 words) and a picture (if possible) within two weeks of notification, using the Awardee Documentation Submission form.
+These will be requested at the appropriate time.
+Photos and biographies will be published in Inocuum.

-- The award check must be deposited or cashed within 5 months.
+- The award payment must be deposited or cashed within 5 months.

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

 - Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
 The articles should be written for a general audience and may be published in Inoculum or other MSA venues (e.g. MSA website).
 This will be a great opportunity to promote your research to the MSA community.
 A request will be sent to the awardee at the appropriate here.

 - Please acknowledge MSA in any products that result from this support (e.g., poster presentations, oral presentations, and scientific articles)